ds1242/gator/README.md

 ## Usage

 Once you have downloaded the required tools.
-The following commands will let you run the programe
+The following commands will let you run the program.

 ##### Register a new user:
 `go run . register (name)`